Frequently Asked Questions

 Burley offers a wide variety of after school clubs.
 Reading and math academic clubs provide additional instruction and support for students.
 Recreational clubs change from year to year; previous teacher- and parent-led offerings have included Drama, Chess, Art, Little Chefs Cooking, Woodworking, Animation, and Dance.
 In addition, Burley's teacher coaches lead basketball, soccer, track, and cross country teams.

 Our school works with many community partners such as Language Stars, Girls on the Run, Go Get Your Smock, and Mad Science to provide additional after school clubs.
 Burley School partners with the Merit School of Music to provide band before school.
 Students may also learn to play a string instrument through our partnership with Smiling Strings.
-Families who need before and/or after school care may use our partnership programs with JCYS and the Lakeview YMCA.
+Families who need before and/or after school care may use our partnership program with the Lakeview YMCA.